ashokolarov/GateOptimization/README.md

 <img src="figs/airport_layout.jpg" alt="Gate layout of apron 4 at Asenboga Aiport" width="700"/>

-Full description of the project can be found in the provided report.pdf file.
+Full description of the project can be found in the provided Operations.pdf file.

 ### Features